Free Shipping at $40✈️ | Free Gift at $60

 Modern-Day Technology and Food

 Modern technology improved the shelf-life of food and delivery is just a few clicks away with help from an app in urban centers.
-Hunter-gathers never had GrubHub or could go through the drive-thru at Mcdonald's.
+Hunter-gathers never had GrubHub or could go through the drive-thru at McDonald's.

 NYU School of Global Public Health research shows that the consumption of ultra-processed foods has increased over the past two decades.
 These ultra-processed foods often come as ready-to-eat or microwavable, include additives, and lack vital nutrients.
 Health studies have found that higher consumption of these ultra-processed foods is associated with obesity and heart disease.